GreenSaladLeaf/Bike-Share/README.md

 - **Seasonal summer campaigns** when casual ridership spikes, reinforcing the value of membership for repeat use.

 #### 2. Bike Type Preferences: Casual Riders Favor Electric Bikes
-Analyzing bike type usage reveals:
+Analysing bike type usage reveals:
-- **Electric bikes are slightly more popular among casual riders (52.2%)**, compared to members.
+- Electric bikes are slightly more popular among casual riders (52.2%), compared to members.
-- **Classic bike trips tend to be longer in duration**, especially for casual users.
+- Classic bike trips tend to be longer in duration, especially for casual users.

 To leverage these insights:
-- Membership incentives could highlight **priority access to electric bikes**, addressing casual riders’ preferences.
+- Membership incentives could highlight priority access to electric bikes, addressing casual riders’ preferences.
-- **Pricing adjustments or promotions on longer bike trips** may encourage casual users to convert to members.
+- Pricing adjustments or promotions on longer bike trips may encourage casual users to convert to members.

 #### 3. Location-Based Membership Targeting: Focus on High-Casual-Rider Stations
 Casual riders make up a significant share of trips at key downtown and lakefront stations.
 The following locations have the highest percentage of casual riders: